cms-sw/cmssw/Validation/RecoParticleFlow/README.md

 Repeat for QCDPU & NuGunPU (make QCDPU_reco, make QCDPU_dqm etc.) or use CRAB for reco and run dqm steps as indicated below.

-Do final HTML plots (by default this just plot two identical results in tmp/{QCD,QCDPU,NuGunPU}
+Next do final HTML plots (by default this just plots two identical results in tmp/{QCD,QCDPU,NuGunPU})

 You can also edit the 'make plots' part of Makefile for successfully running 'make plots' without all the data samples produced, or use the selective commands